JakeElwood777/JakeElwood777/README.md

 - 👋 Hi, I’m @JakeElwood777
-- 👀 I’m interested in computer science
+- 👀 I’m interested in computer science and music
 - 🌱 I’m still learning c programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...